helenclx/leilukin-site/src/shrines/cassettebeasts/trivia.md

     * [Reddit AMA on r/NintendoSwitch](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/) on 1 July 2023
     * [Reddit AMA on r/JRPG](https://www.reddit.com/r/JRPG/comments/1bniroh/we_are_bytten_studio_developers_of_the/) on 25 March 2024

-[Here is a list of interviews](https://wiki.cassettebeasts.com/wiki/List_of_Interviews) that staff who worked on Cassette Beasts participated in and discussed <cite>Cassette Beasts</cite>.
+[Here is a list of interviews](https://wiki.cassettebeasts.com/wiki/List_of_Interviews) that staff who worked on Cassette Beasts participated in and discussed {% cite "Cassette Beasts" %}.

-Bytten Studio has written a blog post on [their design philosophy of <cite>Cassette Beasts</cite>](https://store.steampowered.com/news/app/1321440/view/6349565145235433772).
+Bytten Studio has written a blog post on [their design philosophy of {% cite "Cassette Beasts" %}](https://store.steampowered.com/news/app/1321440/view/6349565145235433772).

 ## Development History